 such a bad thing to have.
 It's made me passionate, earthy, loving, and

 dedicated.
-Nobody's complained about all the free meals and hugs.
+Plus, nobody's complained about the free meals and hugs.
 I'll